simsalacode/Sales_Analysis/README.md

 # Sales_Analysis
 This project is inspired by the work of Keith Galli, available on his GitHub repository: Pandas Data Science Tasks (https://github.com/KeithGalli/Pandas-Data-Science-Tasks).
-Keith presents a series of intriguing questions related to a dataset.

-This project is inspired by the work of Keith Galli, available on his GitHub repository: Pandas Data Science Tasks (https://github.com/KeithGalli/Pandas-Data-Science-Tasks).
 Keith presents a series of intriguing questions related to a dataset, providing an excellent opportunity to practice our skills in data manipulation and analysis using Python's Pandas and Matplotlib libraries.

 ## Key Challenges